Acting Navy Secretary Lashes Out On Virus-Plagued Ship At Commander He Fired

 "The former vice president of the United States, Joe Biden, suggested just yesterday that my decision was criminal," Modly said, apparently referring to comments Biden made Sunday on ABC's Meet the Press and subsequently posted on Twitter.
 "I assure you it was not, because I understand the facts, and those facts show that what your captain did was very, very wrong in a moment when we expected him to be the calming force on a turbulent sea."

-Modly alleged Crozier's letter had also demoralized those working in the U.S. territory of Guam to accommodate sailors leaving the Roosevelt to be quarantined onshore.
+Modly alleged that Crozier's letter had also demoralized those working in the U.S. territory of Guam with respect to accommodating sailors leaving the Roosevelt to be quarantined onshore.

 "So think about that when you cheer a man off the ship who exposed you to that," he added.
 "I understand you love the guy.
 It's good that you love him, but you're not required to love him."

-The Pentagon initially made no mention in its public advisories of Modly personally calling on the Roosevelt.
-They provided no transcript of the remarks he made there, calling it "a private visit " by the Navy's top civilian.
+The Defense Department initially made no mention in its public advisories of Modly personally calling on the Roosevelt.
+It provided no transcript of the remarks he made there, calling it "a private visit " by the Navy's top civilian.

 On Monday, several hours after an audio recording of his remarks was leaked, Modly issued a statement.